tristan-hornetz/SD-SBFL/README.md

 python evaluate.py -r ./results_translated
 ```
 For an evaluation involving more complex configurations, you may append ```-a```.
+This will start an evaluation with every configuration presented in my thesis.
 Output files are written to ```/results_evaluation/```.